 4] Clear browser cache and cookies

-Outdated and older browser cache and cookies can interrupt normal working your browser.
-In case you are dealing with this error on YouTube because of the bad cache and cookies, you should try clearing the cache and cookies and then check if the error is fixed.
+Outdated and older browser cache and cookies can interrupt the normal working of your browser.
+If you are dealing with this error on YouTube because of the bad cache and cookies, you should try clearing the cookies and then check if the error is fixed.

-If you are using Chrome, here are the steps to clear browser cache and cookies:
+If you are using Chrome, here are the steps to clear the browser cache and cookies: